Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • body temperature above 38.0 in children;

-• body temperature is higher than 38.0 in pregnant women;
+• body temperature above 38.0 in pregnant women;

 • body temperature above 38.0 in patients with epilepsy, convulsive syndrome, with increased intracranial

-Naturally, this applies to relatively healthy individuals who do not have chronic and other aggravating pathology.
-There are people who cannot stand a rise in temperature, above 37.5 they almost faint, they develop convulsions, such people need to lower the temperature at lower values.
+Naturally, this applies to relatively healthy individuals who do not have chronic or other aggravating pathologies.
+There are people who cannot tolerate increased temperature; above 37.5 they almost begin to fainting, convulsions appear, such persons need to lower the temperature to lower values.

-The same applies to pregnant women, high temperatures can harm the baby in the womb.
-So long-term high temperatures can have a teratogenic effect and lead to violations of embryonic development (in particular, the child's cardiovascular and nervous system suffers).
-In the later stages, a prolonged increase in temperature can lead to changes in the placenta and premature birth.
-In any case, it makes sense for a pregnant woman to see a doctor (call at home) with high numbers on the thermometer.
-It is definitely not worth allowing the temperature to rise above 38 degrees for pregnant women, and it is necessary to start reducing it at lower values.
+The same applies to pregnant women; high temperatures can harm the baby in the womb.
+Thus, prolonged high temperatures can have a teratogenic effect and lead to disorders of embryonic development (in particular, cardiovascular and nervous system child).
+On later, a prolonged increase in temperature can lead to changes in the placenta and premature birth.
+In any case, it makes sense for a pregnant woman to consult a doctor (call her at home) if the numbers on the thermometer are high.
+Pregnant women should definitely not allow the temperature to rise above 38 degrees, and it is necessary to start reducing it at lower values.

-Their essence is to increase the return of excess heat by the body to the external environment.
-How can this be implemented:
+Their essence is to increase the body's release of excess heat into the external environment.
+How this can be implemented:

-• do not wrap a person with unnecessary feather beds and blankets;
+• do not wrap a person in extra feather beds and blankets;

-• dress cool enough, in light natural fabrics that will absorb sweat and not disrupt heat transfer;
+• dress cool enough, in light natural fabrics that will absorb sweat and not disturb heat exchange;

-• you can use rubdowns (vodka or cool water with vinegar (1 tablespoon of 6 percent vinegar per liter of cool water)).
-We moisten the sponge in liquid and wipe off the patient, paying special attention to places where blood vessels are close: wrists, neck and joints of hands and feet.
+• You can use rubbing (with vodka or cool water with vinegar (1 tablespoon of 6 percent vinegar per liter of cool water)).
+We wet the sponge in the liquid and wipe the patient, Special attention We pay attention to places where they pass closely blood vessels: wrists, neck area and joints of the arms and legs.
 Naturally, we do this not in drafts, so as not to freeze the patient.
-You can put a napkin dipped in ordinary cool water on your forehead (no vinegar is needed so as not to irritate delicate skin).
+You can put a napkin soaked in regular cool water on your forehead (no vinegar is needed so as not to irritate delicate skin).

-Despite the apparent simplicity, these methods allow you to reduce the body temperature by 0.5-1 degrees and this is enough, in addition, they do not inhibit the development of the body's defense reactions, do not roughly intrude into the processes of thermoregulation.
-They can be repeated over time and used more often than drugs over the same period of time.
-In addition, they can be used at lower temperatures, not just above 38 degrees and above, thus alleviating the suffering of the patient.
+Despite their apparent simplicity, these methods make it possible to reduce body temperature by 0.5-1 degrees and this is often enough; in addition, they do not inhibit the development of the body’s protective reactions and do not grossly interfere with thermoregulation processes.
+They can be repeated over time and used more often than medications over the same period of time.
+In addition, they can be used at lower temperatures, and not just above 38 degrees and above, thus alleviating the suffering of the patient.

-Currently, a huge number of different antipyretic drugs are represented, in more detail the tactics of their use, the composition and mechanism of action of popular antipyretic drugs, I indicated in.
+Currently, they are represented by a huge number of different antipyretic drugs; I have indicated in more detail the tactics of their use, the composition and mechanism of action of popular antipyretic drugs in.

-Just remember that you should not use aspirin to lower the temperature with flu, especially in children - it can cause a dangerous complication of Reye's syndrome.
-In general, it is best not to use this medication for fever in children and adults with colds.
+Just remember that you should not use aspirin to reduce fever during flu, especially in children - it can cause dangerous complication Reye's syndrome.
+In general, it is better not to use this drug to reduce fever in children or adults with a cold.

-Also, at elevated temperatures, you should not use such folk methods as tea with raspberry jam or steam in a sauna or bath, this is an additional load and additional degrees to an already warmed up body.
-These procedures will not bring any benefit to the body, it will cope without them, responding to the infection with an increase in temperature.
+Also, you should not use such products at elevated temperatures. traditional methods like tea with raspberry jam or steam in a sauna or bathhouse, this is an additional load and additional degrees to an already heated body.
+These procedures will not bring any benefit to the body; it will cope without them, responding to the infection with an increase in temperature.

-The need for a sufficient water regime is a common thread throughout the article.
-You need to drink a lot and enough (watch out for edema in persons predisposed to them, and especially in pregnant women in the third trimester of pregnancy, it is best to look at the legs, where they appear faster and are easier to diagnose).
-Children can be drunk by force against their will, for this you can use any liquid (just not soda, rich in chemical sweeteners and flavors), but plain water, tea, with or without lemon, compotes, fruit drinks.
-Salt solutions such as rehydron (available in pharmacies) can be used.
+The need for sufficient water regime runs like a red thread throughout the entire article.
+You need to drink a lot and enough (watch for edema in people predisposed to it and especially in pregnant women in the third trimester of pregnancy; it’s best to look at the legs, where they appear faster and are easier to diagnose).
+Children are forced to drink against their will; for this you can use any liquid (just not soda, rich in chemical sweeteners and flavors), but ordinary water, tea, with or without lemon, compotes, fruit drinks.
+You can use salt solutions, such as rehydron (sold in pharmacies).

-And finally, I will describe the tactics of behavior for white fever in children, since the topic worries many and the approaches to stopping this condition differ from those for standard pink fever:
+And finally, I will describe the tactics of behavior for white fever in children, since the topic worries many and the approaches to relieving this condition differ from those for standard pink fever:

-• use the same antipyretic drugs as for standard pink fever (paracetamol and drugs derived from it) in an age-specific dose;
+• use the same antipyretic drugs as for standard pink fever (paracetamol and drugs derived from it) in an age-related dose;

-• it is necessary to use antispasmodic drugs to eliminate spasm of peripheral vessels.
-No-shpa, which is so advised to use for white fever on the forums, should not be used, since it is necessary to relieve spasms of internal organs and deep vessels, it is better to use drugs such as Papaverine or Nikoshpan (a mixture of no-shpa and nicotinic acid);
+• nessesary to use antispasmodics to eliminate spasm of peripheral vessels.
+No-shpa, which is so advised to be used for white fever on forums, should not be used, since it is necessary to relieve spasms internal organs and deep vessels, it is better to use drugs such as Papaverine or Nikoshpan (a mixture of no-shpa and nicotinic acid);

 • hands and feet must be warmed with a heating pad or rubbing;

-• give plenty of fluids without fail, while controlling urination.
+• give drinking plenty of fluids V mandatory while controlling urine output.

-If the temperature does not decrease within an hour after the above procedures, this indicates serious violations and you need to consult a doctor (call an ambulance).
+If within an hour after the above procedures the temperature does not decrease, this indicates serious violations and you need to see a doctor (call an ambulance).

-Such a protective mechanism as fever is discussed in the article.
-Now you know what types of fevers are and what needs to be done to lower the temperature in adults, children and pregnant women.
+Like this defense mechanism how fever is discussed in the article.
+Now you know what types of fevers there are and what needs to be done to reduce the temperature in adults, children and pregnant women.

-It seemed that an hour ago the little one was cheerful, inquisitive and sparkled with cheerfulness.
+It seemed that just an hour ago the little one was cheerful, inquisitive and sparkling with cheerfulness.
 But then the eyes sparkled, the cheeks turned red, and the laughter gave way to crying and whims.
-With a habitual gesture, Mom reaches out to touch her forehead, after which she immediately runs for the thermometer.
-So it is: the baby has a temperature.
+With a familiar gesture, mommy reaches out to touch her forehead, after which she immediately runs for a thermometer.
+That’s right: the baby has a fever.
 Sound familiar?
-And as often happens, the family is tormented by thoughts: what caused such changes in mood and behavior and is it worth bringing down the temperature that has arisen for no apparent reason?
+And as often happens, family members are tormented by thoughts: what caused such changes in mood and behavior and is it worth lowering the temperature that has arisen for no apparent reason?

-In terms of frequency, fever in children (nothing more than fever or fever) ranks almost first among the symptoms of various diseases.
-An increase in body temperature is a reaction to the action of all kinds of pathogenic factors (bacteria, viruses, their decay products), and it is inappropriate to bring it down to certain limits - unreasonable and unreasonable use of antipyretic drugs can negatively affect the body's resistance.
+In terms of its frequency, fever in children (nothing more than fever or fever) occupies almost the first place among symptoms various diseases.
+An increase in body temperature is a reaction to the action of all kinds of pathogenic factors (bacteria, viruses, their decay products), and it is not advisable to bring it down to a certain extent - the unreasonable and unjustified use of antipyretics can negatively affect the body's resistance.

 In addition, the febrile state is divided by duration: